HamzaFayaz/project-igi-aimbot-computervision/README.md

 - 🛡️ **Thread-Safe Design**: Robust error handling and thread-safe operations for stability.
 - 🎯 **Enemy-Focused**: Specialized targeting for enemy objects with distance-based prioritization.

-> **💡 Special Note**: This project features a **personally curated dataset** where every single image was manually collected, annotated, and preprocessed by hand.
-The training data was meticulously gathered image by image to ensure the highest quality and most accurate detection for the specific use case.
-This personal touch ensures superior model performance compared to generic datasets.
+> ## **💡 Special Note**:
+This project uses a fully custom dataset that I built entirely from scratch.
+Every single image was individually collected, annotated, and preprocessed by hand — no pre-made datasets were used.
+By curating the dataset image by image, I ensured maximum relevance, precision, and quality, which leads to superior model performance compared to relying on generic datasets.

 ## 🎬 Demo & Screenshots